eikek/docspell/website/site/content/docs/tools/cli.md

 docspell through the command line.
 It is also aims to be useful for your own scripts and programs.

-It is supposed to replace most of the shell scripts from the `tools/` directory.

 It is a work in progress; eventually most of the [api](@/docs/api/_index.md) will be covered.